 “Rezo” (2018)

 “Rezo” is an animated memoir that tells the story of legendary Georgian director, puppeteer and founder of Marionette Theater in Tbilisi, Georgia Rezo Gabriadze.
 This eccentric, personal feature is directed by Gabriadze’s son Levan Gabriadze.
 The film combines documentary and animation to offer an imaginative recollection of the Georgian director’s childhood, including his memories of the Second World War and the Soviet regime.
 The documentary is narrated and drawn by Rezo Gabriadze himself, infusing the film with humor and sweetness.
-Available on Netflix here
+Available on Netflix here.

 “Vadim on a Walk” (2021)

 “Vadim on a Walk” by Sasha Svirsky, one of Russia’s most renowned avant-garde and experimental animators, premiered at the 2021 Berlin International Film Festival.
 This quirky short follows office clerk Vadim, who finally works up the courage to leave his little room and joyless routine and face the world.
 Vadim’s story evokes quarantine-induced claustrophobia and fear of confronting the unknown.
 A poetic and philosophical exploration of a person’s inner world and transformation, the short stands out with its fast-paced editing and offbeat animation.
-Watch the trailer here
+Watch the trailer here.

 “Why Banana Snarls” (2014)

 Directed by Svetlana Razgulyaeva, “Why Banana Snarls” chronicles the journey of a shy, ordinary man who works a low-paid job where he has to wear a full-body banana costume.
 One day, the man wakes up and discovers that he grew a tail.
 He tries to get rid of it, but he can’t.
 His unwanted deformity makes him a target of both social ridicule and law enforcement measures.
 Razgulyaeva makes a visually mesmerizing, sharp-tongued commentary on intolerance and exclusion in society.
 Similar to “Vadim on a Walk'' and “The Nose or the Conspiracy of Mavericks,” the film is produced by Russian animation studio SHAR.
 It was screened at the Berlin International Film Festival in 2015.
-Available on Youtube here
+Available on Youtube here.

 We, the journalists of The Moscow Times, refuse to be silenced.
-Our commitment to providing accurate and unbiased reporting on Russia remains unshaken.
-But we need your help to continue our critical mission.
+But to continue our work, we need your help.

 Your support, no matter how small, makes a world of difference.
-If you can, please support us monthly starting from just 2.
-It's quick to set up, and you can be confident that you're making a significant impact every month by supporting open, independent journalism.
-Thank you.
+If you can, please support us monthly starting from just $2.
+It's quick to set up, and every contribution makes a significant impact.